Bruce Bennett: Early film career as Tarzan

-Bennett moved to Los Angeles in 1929 after being invited to compete for the Los Angeles Athletic Club and befriended actor Douglas Fairbanks, who arranged a screen test for him at Paramount.
+Herman Brix moved to Los Angeles in 1929 after being invited to compete for the Los Angeles Athletic Club and befriended actor Douglas Fairbanks, who arranged a screen test for him at Paramount.

-In 1931, MGM, in adapting author Edgar Rice Burroughs's Tarzan adventures for the screen, selected Bennett to play the title character.
-Bennett broke his shoulder filming the 1931 football film Touchdown, so swimming champion Johnny Weissmuller replaced Bennett.
-Ashton Dearholt cast Bennett in the lead of a Tarzan serial film.
-The film began production on location in Guatemala.
+In 1931, MGM, in adapting author Edgar Rice Burroughs's Tarzan adventures for the screen, selected Brix to play the title character.
+Brix broke his shoulder filming the 1931 football film Touchdown, so swimming champion Johnny Weissmuller replaced Brix.

+Author Burroughs financed his own Tarzan film, The New Adventures of Tarzan, as a Burroughs-Tarzan production.
+Co-producer Ashton Dearholt, embarking on an expedition to Guatemala, cast Brix as Tarzan.
+The film began production on location in Guatemala, where the camera captured native scenery and wild animals, with Brix doing his own athletic stunts.
+The film was completed in Hollywood, where local studios afforded better sound recording.

-The film, The New Adventures of Tarzan, was released in 1935 by Burroughs-Tarzan, and offered to theatres as a 12-chapter serial or a seven-reel feature.
-A second feature, Tarzan and the Green Goddess, was culled from the footage in 1938.
+The finished film was released in 1935 by Burroughs-Tarzan, and offered to theaters as a 12-chapter serial or a seven-reel feature.
+A second feature, Tarzan and the Green Goddess, was culled from the footage in 1938, with a few new scenes added.

-Bennett portrayed the titular hero in Republic's serial Hawk of the Wilderness.
+In 1936 Herman Brix signed with independent producer Sam Katzman, whose Victory Pictures specialized in action pictures, Westerns and serials.
+Brix appeared in eight quickie features and two serials (Shadow of Chinatown cast him opposite Bela Lugosi).

+Brix's Victory serials attracted the attention of Republic Pictures, a leading producer of chapter plays.
+There Brix starred in four cliffhanger adventures: The Lone Ranger, The Fighting Devil Dogs, Hawk of the Wilderness, and Daredevils of the Red Circle.

 Name change and film career

-Bennett worked in serials and action features for low-budget studios until 1939.
-Finding himself typecast as Tarzan, Bennett changed his name and became a member of Columbia Pictures' stock company.
-He appeared in How High Is Up? with The Three Stooges and The Spook Speaks.
+In 1939 Herman Brix, finding himself typecast as Tarzan, joined Columbia Pictures' stock company, under the new screen name of Bruce Bennett.
+Columbia stock players were usually called upon to appear in anything the studio produced, so Brix was assigned to small parts in action pictures, and incidental roles in the studio's two-reel comedies with The Three Stooges and Buster Keaton.
+By 1942 he was playing earnest leads in "B" features.

 His screen career was interrupted by World War II, when he served in the United States Navy.